PhysTEC Logo

 Opportunities for PhysTEC Support

-PhysTEC Networks Request for Proposals (RFP) is open for pre-proposal submissions through June 14, 2024, at 5 p.m. in the submitter's local time.
+PhysTEC Networks Request for Proposals (RFP) is open submissions through June 15, 2026, at 5 p.m. in the submitter's local time.

-The objective of this request for proposals (PDF) is to support up to two PhysTEC Networks, which is a new model where multiple organizations will partner to develop and implement strategies that advance the recruitment and preparation of highly qualified physics teachers in their communities.
-The total funding available is $202,500 for this RFP.
-Networks will receive funding for a two-year period (January 2025 - December 2026).
-We also expect that PhysTEC Networks will attend both the 2025 and 2026 PhysTEC Conferences and that their award budget will include their travel expenses.
+The objective of this request for proposals (PDF) is to support a second cohort of PhysTEC Networks.
+Networks are collaborations that work together to develop and implement strategies that advance the recruitment and preparation of highly qualified physics teachers in their communities.
+The total funding available is $208,000 for this RFP.
+Networks will receive funding for a two-year period (November 2026 - October 2028).
+For multi-institution collaborative Networks, each partner will need to submit their own application, though only one “lead applicant” will need to submit the full Network Description document.

 Eligibility